ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 ## Parsing and Printing
-Okay here comes the fun fun part of the blog post: parsing and printing!
+Okay here comes the fun part of the blog post: parsing and printing!
-This is the real meat of the documentation generator (or really any compiler/transpiler).
+This is the real meat of our documentation generator (or really any compiler/transpiler).
-In the parsing phase of `cdoc` we are going to traverse the lines of text in our file and attempt to map them onto our `doc` and `section` data structures.
+In the parsing phase of `cdoc` we are going to map the lines of text in a source file onto `doc` and `section` data structures.
-Then in the printing phase we are going to spit out an HTML representation of those data structures as illustrated by my sub-par ASCII art.
+Then in the printing phase we are going to spit out some HTML representation of those data structures independent of the original C source.

 ```txt
 +------+  PARSING  +-----------+  PRINTING  +------+